New roller coaster will flip you upside down 9 times

 "The Steel Curtain isn't like any other roller coaster out there, and we can't wait to start taking guests the world over for the ride of their lives," says Kennywood General Manager Jerome Gibas in a news release.

-Steel Curtain's preview came today, and the coaster is set to open to the public on Saturday.
+Steel Curtain's preview came Friday, and the coaster is set to open to the public on Saturday morning.
 Here's what you'll find when you travel there:

 Steel Curtain superlatives